Cross ratios, translation lengths and maximal representations: Maximal representations, strict cross ratios and well-displacing

-Returning to the problem of the introduction, let $\Sigma$ be a closed, oriented surface of genus $g\geq 2$ with fundamental group $\Gamma$.
-We fix a hyperbolization of $\Sigma$, i.e. a faithful homomorphism $\Gamma \to PU(1,1)$ with discrete image so that $\Sigma = \Gamma\backslash \mathbb D$.
-We also fix a Euclidean Jordan algebra $V$ and denote by $\mathcal D$ and $\check S$, respectively the associated bounded symmetric domain and Shilov boundary.
-The groups $G, K, L, Q_+$ are defined as before.
-The aim of this section is to construct an invariant associated with a maximal representation $\varrho:\Gamma \rightarrow G$.
-Our basic references concerning maximal representations are \cite{Surface} and \cite{Anosov}.
+We also fix a Euclidean Jordan algebra $V$ and denote by $\mathcal D$ and $\check S$ respectively the associated bounded symmetric domain and Shilov boundary.
+The corresponding groups $G, K, Q_+$ are defined as before.
+The aim of this section is to construct a strict cross ratio on the circle in the sense of \cite{Lab05} associated with a maximal representation $\varrho:\Gamma \rightarrow G$\newnot{MR}.
+Our basic references concerning maximal representations are \cite{Surface}, \cite{Anosov} and \cite{LimitCurves}.
 Let us briefly recall the main definitions: Denote by $\omega_{\mathcal D}$ the K\"ahler form on $\mathcal D$ associated with the metric of minimal holomorphic sectional curvature $-1$.
 Given an arbitrary $\rho$-equivariant map $f: \mathbb D \to \mathcal D$ we define the \emph{Toledo invariant} $T_{\varrho}$ of $\rho$ by

 This does not depend on the choice of $f$.
 The Toledo invariant satisfies a generalized Milnor-Wood inequality, in the present normalization given by